Hussein-249/dynamic-multipage-template/README.md

 # Tests

 <div id="tests">
 This project will include both Jest for unit tests and Selenium for end-to-end testing.
-These packages are included under devDependencies in package.json.
+These packages are included under devDependencies in ```package.json```.

-I have also added Artillery as a dependency for load testing, with a spike test configured in artillery-config.yaml.
+I have also added Artillery as a dependency for load testing, with a spike test configured in ```artillery-config.yaml```.
 In the application's current iteration, it does not appear to handle load testing well.
 I will look into this.

-Additionally, since this application is in effect an API, I will include some Postman tests.
 </div>

 # Development Roadmap